Without an indication of its precision, a point estimate is pointless

 - Zardo Trindade, L. and Goedemé, T. (2016) Notes on updating the EU-SILC UDB sample design variables 2012-2014, CSB Working Paper 16/02, Antwerp: Herman Deleeck Centre for Social Policy, University of Antwerp.

+For more theoretical background, please consult this course on variance estimation for applied researchers.
 Most statistical software packages can handle in a rather generic way complex sample designs.
 However, it is necessary to inform the programme about sample design settings, by indicating so-called ‘sample design variables’.
 In EU-SILC, these variables are not readily available.
-Therefore, I have developed with Lorena Zardo Trindade several tools to create in your EU-SILC microdata file sample design variables that can be easily used:
+Therefore, I have developed with Lorena Zardo Trindade several tools to create in your EU-SILC microdata file sample design variables that can be easily used.
+They are now available for EU-SILC 2005 – EU-SILC 2018 (version 1):

-- Download Stata do-files for preparing the sample design variables for the EU-SILC cross-sectional data (2012-2014)
+- Download Stata do-files for preparing the sample design variables for the EU-SILC cross-sectional data.

 More information on variance estimation for EU-SILC can be found in: